Skip to Main Content

 The Federal Reserve System is designed to be independent of government, though not independent from government.
 The Fed’s board ultimately reports to Congress.
 Members are appointed by the president, approved by the Senate Banking Committee and then the broader Senate before coming to the Fed.

 The regional reserve bank presidents, on the other hand, have more separation from Congress.
-A board of directors at each reserve bank, made up of local business contacts, leaders and experts, decide who ultimately serves at the helm.
+A board of directors at each reserve bank, made up of local business contacts, leaders and experts, decides who ultimately serves at the helm.
 They’re then approved by the Fed’s board of governors.

 Interest rate decisions: The influence of doves, hawks and centrists